AE Eddie Emberson Retires With 28 Years Of Service In the Rear-View Mirror

 “I was sworn to secrecy so I had to carry that around for a day or two.
 For me that was difficult,” he recalls.

 Putting his son's badge on when he was hired is a memory Eddie cherishes.
 The two had the opportunity to work together during Eddie's final shift at Station 11 on January 4, 2017.

-As he says goodbye, Eddie looks forward to spending more time with his wife, son, and grandchild — to “concentrate on us” after decades of selfless service to others.
+As he says goodbye, Eddie looks forward to spending more time with his wife, son, daughter Stacy, and his grandchild — to “concentrate on us” after decades of selfless service to others.
 But it’s a career he never reconsidered for one minute.

 “Every day is different,” he said.
 “You can do something positive for somebody at a really bad time.
 You can have an impact on them.
 There aren’t very many professions that bring you that satisfaction.”

 For the people of Madison, he says that job satisfaction translates to a dependable service everyone can rely on at any moment.